tchowdhu/ncs4200_mpls_backbone_using_ansible_streamlit/README.md

 #### The python script provides:

 1. The main starting point for the project.
-2. Streamlit framwork for running the project through webGUI
+2. Streamlit framework for running the project through webGUI
 3. Shell script that call ansible playbooks, is run through this python script using various options selected from the webGUI app.

 ## Features